Tinnitus treatments

 We check tinnitus treatments to see if they are safe and effective for those living with tinnitus

-Here we provide a regularly updated list of treatments and gives our verdict on them.
+Here we provide a regularly updated list of tinnitus treatments and summarise the latest research to provide a verdict on safety and efficacy.

 Safety - whether the treatment will do you any harm